Southern Pine's FAQ page

 No, the MIHS is not an environment for only high achieving students.
 As grades are not part of the application process, students will not be selected for being high achieving students.
 This program is designed to enhance education for those who meet the targeted demographics.

-Can a student decide to return to his/her homeschool?
+Can a student decide to return to his/her home high school?

-Students may elect to return to their homeschool at the end of the school year.
+Students may elect to return to their home high school at the end of the school year.
 Mid-year transfers will not be considered.

 Can MIHS students participate in athletics or other extracurricular activities at their homeschools?